Preventive Care Information

 • Most deaths from heart attacks occur in the first hour, and most occur suddenly from disturbances in heart rhythm.

-• Slow, deep breathing may also decrease the risk of death, as heart rhythm disturbances may be less likely if one can stay relaxed.
+• Slow, deep breathing if you are experiencing a heart attack may decrease the risk of death, as heart rhythm disturbances may be less likely if one can stay relaxed.

 • Heart attacks are uncommon under age 50, but can occur at any age, especially in cigarette smokers, diabetics, and cocaine users.